-I am a Professor with the Department of Mechanical Engineering at the
+Professor of Mechanical Engineering

-dynamics and other simulation tools.
 The energy systems work focuses on integration of renewable energy in the electricity grid, including investigation of smart grid technology and demand side management strategies.
-I am a member of several research networks, including WESNet and H2Can, and collaborate with leading researchers in Canada, the US, Europe and China.
+The objectives are to identify and analyze control and integration approaches that can mitigate the variability of wind and enhance the economics of large scale wind penetration.

 Teaching